gshipley/enterprise_training/EnterpriseManual.md

 ##**Configuring the DNS plugin**

-Instead of copying the example DNS configuration file, we are going to create a new one by issuing an echo command.
+Instead of copying the example DNS configuration file, we are going to create a new one by issuing a cat command.
 We are doing this to take advantage of the $domain and $keyfile environment variables that we created in a previous lab.
 If you no longer have these variables set, you can recreate them with the following commands:

 	# domain=example.com
 	# keyfile=/var/named/${domain}.key